dddrrreee/cs140e-24win/labs/4-cross-checking/README.md

 ----------------------------------------------------------------------
 #### Part 1.
 Check your code against everyone else

-First things first:

-  - `cd` into `1-fake` and make sure `make` works.
-  - In general: you don't want to break working code.
-So before making changes we suggest copy your `gpio.c` from the last lab to `1-fake-pi` and updating the makefile.

 To summarize the above fake-pi description: Given the `GET32` and `PUT32` modifications above, a simple, stringent approach is to check that two `gpio` implementations are the same: